abcdesktopio/docs/opsdocs/docs/architecture/overview.md

 The project abcdesktop provides container images for `route`, `console`, `website`, `pyos`, and `user`

 The projects `kubernetes`, `mongodb`, `memcached`, `speedtest` and `ldap` are not part of the abcdesktop project.
-Items on this page refer to third party products or projects that provide functionality required by abcdesktop.io.
-The abcdesktop project authors aren't responsible for those third-party products or projects.
+Items on this page refer to third-party products or projects that provide functionality required by abcdesktop.io.
+The abcdesktop project authors are not responsible for those third-party products or projects.

 ## Create desktop workflow